Randomization and ambiguity perception: Machina's examples

-so $f_6 \spr f_5$ and $f_7 \spr f_8$.
-In this example, $M_1$ corresponds to the filtering of ambiguity perception only on blue balls, and $M_2$ to green balls.
-Since the {\dm} can exert filtering only either on blue or green, the ``more ambiguous'' acts $f_5$ and $f_8$ is evaluated lower.
-At the same time, this parameterization can explain the typical Ellsberg-pattern.
-The utility $f_9$ and $f_{10}$ of each act is given by
+so $f_2 \spr f_1$ and $f_3 \spr f_4$.
+In this example, each of $M_\rmB$ and $M_\rmG$ is an ambiguity perception at which the {\dm} perceives ambiguity only about one of red--blue or green--purple.
+Since the {\dm} cannot reduce ambiguity perception about both of those two dimensions at the same time, the ``more ambiguous'' acts $f_1$ and $f_4$ are evaluated lower.
+This parameterization is compatible with the typical Ellsberg-pattern as it is absolutely ambiguity-averse from \cref{cor:absaa} or Proposition 2 of \citet{CFIL2022}.